Kotusyk/Kotusyk/README.md

 - 🌱 I’m currently learning: React, Sass and deepening my knowledge of .Net

-- 🚀 In the future I want to: Learn more about Linux, Docker, Kubernetes, and about Cloud Technologies
+- 🚀 In the future I want to: Learn more about Linux, Docker, Kubernetes and Cloud Technologies